 Prerequisite: GEO 101 or permission of instructor.

 A study of the formation, occurrence and association of minerals with an emphasis on mineral identification through the study of their chemical, physical and crystallographic properties.
-Spring semester only.
+Fall Semester only.
+Three class hours, three laboratory hours.
+Fall semester only.
 Three class hours, three laboratory hours.

 Prerequisites: GEO 101 and CHE 100 or permission of the instructor.